What are some of the best yoga poses to help with lower back pain?

 Downward-Facing Dog Pose

-This pose is a great way to stretch the spine and stretch the muscles in the backside of the legs, which are often stretched from sitting.
+This pose is a great way to stretch the spine and muscles in the backside of the legs, which are often stretched from sitting.
 It also stretches the shoulders, upper back, and arms.

 Steps for Downward-Facing Dog Pose

-Get onto the heel of your feet.
+• Get onto the heel of your feet.
 Start bringing your knees away from the floor.
-Press your tailbone slightly toward the front of your pelvis as you raise the sit bones and the bones in buttocks upward toward the maximum.
+Press your tailbone slightly toward the front of your pelvis as you raise the sit bones and the bones in the buttocks upward toward the maximum.

-At this position, push your heels and palms into the floor, and attempt to further elongate your legs and torso while keeping the sit bones elating toward the top limit.
+• At this position, push your heels and palms into the floor and attempt to elongate your legs and torso further while keeping the sit bones elating toward the top limit.
 Your head should be placed in the centre between your upper arms.

 The Plank Pose